lgdd/lfr-vue-remote-app/README.md

 # Liferay Vue Remote App

 This is a template intended for tests & demos.
-The webpack configuration included is not optimized for production environments.
+The vite configuration included is not optimized for production environments.

 ## Using this template